 “Samos belongs to the archipelago of the” Northeast Aegean Islands “and is close to the coast of Turkey”

 When you arrive at Samos, there is a “fun” landing, where the plane makes a sharp turn to the right during approach to enter a valley between the mountains.
 The runway is not so long, so the plane will brake hard when the wheels have reached the runway.Once you have gotten a hold of your luggage and get out of the airport’s building, you will find the taxi stop on the left side.
 A trip from the airport to Kokkari costs 35 euros.
-(Also in 2022, after rising fuel pricec)
+(In 2023 38 euro, after rising fuel pricec)